decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 - **Loading Screen Modifier (V1 task):** This are required functionalities that should be built on top of the current loading screen when accessing worlds.
 Requires coordination with the design team.
 	- A message of entering world should be added
 	- If a world is full (100 users), a warning message should appear (“The world you are trying to access is full.
 Please try again later”)
-	- Add an image url for the loading screen to the AboutResponse json
+	- Add an image url for the loading screen to the `AboutResponse` json.
 	- If an image url exists, set it as background

 - **Access World Modifier**